tripodsan/antlr4_js_calculator/tutorial.md

 ## Use the listener to calculate the result

-So now we can use the listener to our `Evaluator` to tally up the result:
+So now we can use the listener in the `Evaluator` to tally up the result:

 Evaluator.js
 ```js